minhtuan29/computer-graphics-cs465/README.md

 ### How did I get 9 mark ?
 Necessary conditions:
 + I do all the features requested by the teacher
-+ Studying the lesson carefully, I was able to answer teacher's questions about the algorithm in the project
++ Studying the lesson carefully, I can answer teacher's questions about the algorithm in the project

 Advantages for me to get high mark :
 + I do not hardcode, when the teacher has a sudden request to change the input parameters, my program still do good (to be honest, I kinda lazy, it's have some hardcode.
 Lucky to me ^ ^ )